typhdotcom/diaspora/README.md

 * `simulation_entropy_nondecreasing` - latent capacity with respect to `σ`
   never decreases along this simulation.
-Once capacity has moved to broken edges, it doesn’t come back; the “time” of the universe is literally the accumulation of irreversibly latent strain.
+Once capacity has moved to broken edges, it doesn't come back; the "time" of the universe is the accumulation of irreversibly latent strain.

 (See `Dynamics/Local.lean` for the concrete implementation where the "Solver" is just local heat diffusion.)